Skip to main content

 Emptying your caddy

 • Community composting hub - Empty your caddy in the clearly signed compost bins at community composting hubs.
-Add some 'brown' material (such as shredded paper, wood chips or dry leaves - you'll find this at the hub) to cover the scraps.
+Add some 'brown' material, such as shredded paper, wood chips, or dry leaves.
+You'll find these at the hub to cover the scraps.

-• Get started composting at home - Since 2020, our compost rebate program has made composting and food waste recycling at home more affordable.
+• Start composting at home—our compost rebate program, launched in 2020, makes composting and food waste recycling more affordable.
 Claim up to $200* for eligible composting equipment to start your home composting journey.

 *See compost rebate program for more details.